cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 - Data-analysis
 - Performance tuning of scientific software

-In large extent, the training will be carried out in collaboration with the team from Aalto university.
+In large extent, the training will be carried out in collaboration with the other Finnish team from Aalto university.

 The team has access to an extensive network of HPC experts in different fields.
 We get training and feedback not only from our excellent advisors, but also from experts at HPE, AMD and Intel, and several domain specialists working at CSC to find deeper insight into the applications and benchmarks we will be working with.

 Since our first bid in 2022, we have closely collaborated with HPE who has been our hardware sponsor and arranged remote access to test systems similar to the competition hardware.
-For SCC@ISC2024 HPE is again committed to providing the cluster and the related support during the preparation phase for the team.
+For SCC@ISC2025 we'll collaborate with the vendor who wins the contract for the Finnish national supercomputer infrastructure renewal.

 # What sorts of diversity in skills does our team possess